 A humorous example is Ariella Kent, an alternate universe daughter of Superman and Supergirl (Linda Danvers).
 She's a mere 6-year-old girl who obliviously causes chaos and destruction wherever she goes.
 Several alien civilizations call her R'E'L, the Destroyer of Worlds.

 Nobody likes Red Skull.
 Nobody.
 Dropping his name in casual conversation in the Marvel universe underworld will cause everyone to go quiet and stare at you.
-Doctor Doom and Magneto have both tried to kill him... not because he got in their way, but just to get rid of him.
-When he briefly disappeared (thanks to Magneto's attempt on his life), his return caused Captain America to have a temporary Heroic BSOD.
+Doctor Doom and Magneto have both tried to kill him... not because he got in their way, but just to get rid of him.note Though Doctor Doom is Roma and Magneto is Jewish, so they've got a damn good reason to hate Red Skull When he briefly disappeared (thanks to Magneto's attempt on his life), his return caused Captain America to have a temporary Heroic B.S.O.D..

 Notably, in a rare DC/Marvel crossover story the Red Skull teamed up with the Joker to enact a villainous scheme.
-Their alliance lasted up until the point when the Joker was informed that the Red Skull was, in fact, a Nazi.
-At which point the Joker pulled a gun and officially dissolved their partnership.
+Their alliance lasted up until the point when the Joker was informed that the Red Skull was, in fact, a real Nazi, and he wasn't just wearing a swastika for kicks.
+At that point the Joker pulled a gun and officially dissolved their partnership.
 That's right, kids.
 Even the Joker refuses to associate with the Red Skull.

 Thanos the Mad Titan is a name/title that not only gains attention from every last hero on Earth when dropped, but also from the likes of Galactus.
 He is completely unpredictable, and every time he is scheming on another plan, you can be sure a catastrophe is about to follow.